ls424/Dummy-chat-room/README.md

 ##Special situation
 You could make friends with yourself.
-When one user exit, the server concole will indicate "java.net.SocketException: socket closed", it won't impact the server anyway, so I don't handle it.
+When one user exits, the server concole will indicate "java.net.SocketException: socket closed", it won't impact the server anyway, so I don't handle it.
 When there are no open seats for new coming user, the user side will get NullPointerException.
-Since it need to rerun the program to enter the chat room anyway, I didn't handle it.
+Since it need to rerun the program to enter the chat room anyway, I don't handle it.